opensrp/opensrp-client-simprints/README.md

             return;
         }
    ```
    From onActivityResult we'll catch the result callback from simprints ID as below.
-You'll need to check the **simprintsRegistration.getCheckStatus()** before access other option.
-If this return true you'll get the GUID with others parameter.
+We'll need to check the **simprintsRegistration.getCheckStatus()** before access other option.
+If this return true we'll get the GUID with others parameter.

    ```
     @Override